-Requires the Michigan Gaming Control Board (MGCB) to determine the actual regulatory costs of conducting race dates; it would limit reimbursement to actual expenses; and the language specifies that in the case of reduced revenues, race dates can be reduced, after consultation with certified horsemen's organizations.
-Revises by removing language stating that if a certified horsemen's organization funds more than the actual regulatory cost, the balance shall remain in the agriculture equine industry development fund to fund subsequent race dates.
+Requires the Michigan Gaming Control Board (MGCB) to determine the actual regulatory costs of conducting race dates; limits reimbursement to actual expenses; and the language specifies that in the case of reduced revenues, race dates can be reduced, after consultation with certified horsemen's organizations.
+Revises by removing language stating that if a certified horsemen's organization funds more than the actual regulatory cost, the balance shall remain in the Agriculture Equine Industry Development Fund to fund subsequent race dates.
 Also strikes language stating that if a horsemen's organization funds less than the actual regulatory costs of the additional horse racing dates, the MGCB shall reduce the number of future race dates conducted by race meeting licensees with which the certified horsemen's organization has contracts.